Riding the Trend or Protecting Profits | Molson Coors Beverage Company (TAP)

 TAP’s Market Performance

-TAP stocks went down by -2.61% for the week, with a monthly drop of -3.11% and a quarterly performance of 0.75%, while its annual performance rate touched -3.99%.
-The volatility ratio for the week stands at 2.18% while the volatility levels for the past 30 days are set at 1.98% for Molson Coors Beverage Company.
-The simple moving average for the period of the last 20 days is -2.56% for TAP stocks with a simple moving average of -6.32% for the last 200 days.
+TAP stocks went up by 2.16% for the week, with a monthly jump of 0.04% and a quarterly performance of 4.70%, while its annual performance rate touched 5.86%.
+The volatility ratio for the week stands at 2.45% while the volatility levels for the past 30 days are set at 2.02% for Molson Coors Beverage Company.
+The simple moving average for the period of the last 20 days is 1.56% for TAP stocks with a simple moving average of -2.71% for the last 200 days.

 Analysts’ Opinion of TAP